donrudo/servermonitor/README.md

 The Motivation
 ==============

-This project is done vecause I'm currently a sysadmin with a constantly changing set of servers and QT development is fun.
+This project is done because I'm currently a sysadmin with a constantly changing set of servers and QT development is fun.